-With the amount of money raised through the crowdfunding project, the museum will be able to do a great deal of work on the aircraft and make it a very impressive display piece once complete.
+With the amount of money raised through the crowdfunding project, the museum was able to do a great deal of work on the aircraft and make it a very impressive display piece in their collection

-The museum was able to afford a fresh set of fasteners to reassemble the aircraft with and has enough money to give the aircraft a fresh coat of paint and a full interior refurbishment that will include an audio visual presentation.
-The museum will also be able to provide concrete hardstands for the aircraft so it does not sink into the ground once put on display.
+The museum was able to afford a fresh set of fasteners to reassemble the aircraft with as well as enough money to give the aircraft a fresh coat of paint and a full interior refurbishment that included an audio visual presentation.
+The museum was also be able to provide concrete hardstands for the aircraft to keep it from sinking into the ground.

 Visiting the Museum